What is IRS form W-5

 IRS form W-5

 The IRS Form W-5 is also known as the Earned Income Credit Advance Payment Certificate.
-This form was previously used by employees who wanted to get a portion of their Earned Income Credit (EIC) in advance, along with their pay.
+This form was previously used by employees who wanted to get a portion of their Earned Income Credit (EIC)—a significant tax benefit that in one year alone lifted 6.2 million people out of poverty—in advance, along with their pay.

 While IRS Form W-5 was once commonly used, it's no longer in use.
 The last year the Earned Income Credit could be received was in 2010.
-Today, eligible employees simply need to file their individual tax returns to get the Earned Income Tax Credit (EITC).
+Today, eligible employees simply need to file their individual tax returns to get the Earned Income Tax Credit (EITC), and research shows it has a strong participation rate, with approximately 79 percent of EITC-eligible taxpayers claiming the credit each year.

 What was the IRS Form W-5 for?